North Carolina Department of Revenue: Structure and function

-As of July 2022, the department has 1,291 employees.
+As of January 2025, the department has 1,351 employees retained under the terms of the State Human Resources Act.
 The department's headquarters are located at 501 North Wilmington Street in Raleigh.
 The Excise Office, responsible for enforcing the Motor Fuels Tax, Motor Carrier Tax, Tobacco Products Tax, Privilege License Tax, and Alcoholic Beverages Tax, is housed on Terminal Drive.
 The department maintains other offices to serve the public in Raleigh, Asheville, Charlotte, Durham, Elizabeth City, Fayetteville, Greensboro, Greenville, Hickory, Rocky Mount, and Wilmington.

-List of Secretaries/Commissioners of Revenue
+List of secretaries and commissioners

-The following secretaries/commissioners have held this position:
+The following secretaries and commissioners have held this position: